stackabletech/issues/.github/ISSUE_TEMPLATE/pre-release-getting-started-scripts.md

 Part of <https://github.com/stackabletech/issues/issues/TRACKING_ISSUE>

-Replace the items in the task lists below with the applicable Pull Requests
+Replace the items in the task lists below with the applicable Pull Requests (if any).

 > [!TIP]
 > Create branches with predictable names so the links below work.
 Remember